Updated: 2 days ago

 I personally can't bear the idea of being seen as incompetent.
 That's probably one of my defining points of being an INTP.
-It makes it a little tough to put out content at time.
+It makes it a little tough to put out content on time.
 I think many INTPs would agree with that feeling, and yes even though it's centered around information, it's very much a feeling.

 You can track that feeling in your body if you pay attention to it when it happens.
 My energy pulls back, I feel like I want to hide, I get a little shaky, and I do everything I can to just ignore it or move on so I don't have to feel it.

 That's common for a lot of people in a variety of situations.
 To feel something is human, including embarrassment.

 But like anything I've ever talked about in relation to mental health, the only way out is through...through healthy processing.
 That means feeling embarrassed and expressing that you're embarrassed through your Extraverted Feeling process.

 You would be amazed at how many people will show compassion with your honest emotional expression.
 All you have to do it say...to extravert the feeling.

 "I don't want to feel helpless or be at the whim of someone else's knowledge or expertise."

 "I'm supposed to know how to do this."